 → With quality control affecting on your operation costs, it’s imperative that you optimize all your costs and maximize your profitability.
 Click here to get a demo now on how we can help you do that.

 Restaurant Quality Control (QC) is not just about food.
 It entails many other factors that contribute to the entire dining environment.
 All these factors combined make the customer experience at your restaurant safe, superior, and worthwhile.
 Ultimately it improves customer satisfaction which is the end goal for every restaurant owner.
 To help you out, we have put together a list of ten QC procedures that are a must to follow for every restaurant owner:

 1. Document ingredients

 Every ingredient that is used to create a menu item has to be verified for its quality to ensure the final dish is up to mark.
 Expecting a dish to turn out spectacular when the ingredients used are sub-par or expired is like expecting to grow muscles while feeding yourself junk food.
-Document every ingredient that is purchased by your restaurant along with details like:
+Document every ingredient that you pay for along with details like:

 - Quantity purchased

 - Nutritional value